torchbox/design-in-browser-bootstrap/README.md

 ## What's included

 * SWIG templating: like Twig / Liquid / Jinja / Django templating language
-* SASS compilation support.
+* SASS CSS.
 * Automatic image optimisation
 * Livereload.
-* An automated way to upload your changes to a staging server.
+* An automated way to upload your site to a staging server.

 ## Installation